rossmeissl/bernsandblaise/_includes/lodging.md

 Even if you don't stay with us at the **Mount Cinnamon Resort**, we’d still love for you to stay near us on **Grand Anse Beach**, where there are a variety of other hotels, resorts, and Airbnbs available.
 The Grand Anse Beach area is all walkable and there are frequent buses from there up to St. George's, the capital city.

 Mount Cinnamon
-: We have a block rate at [Mount Cinnamon Resort](https://mountcinnamongrenadahotel.com/) for 20% off if you book direct.
+: We have a block rate at [Mount Cinnamon Resort](https://mountcinnamongrenadahotel.com/) for **20% off** if you book direct.
+If you're comfortable with a *non-refundable rate* you can save even more.
 There are multi-bedroom units available if you want to share a spot with friends.
 Reach out to our pal [Odissa](mailto:reservations@mountcinnamongrenada.com) and use reference number **ROSS031619**.
 It's not a huge resort so book soon if you want to stay here.

 Blue Horizons
 : Steps away from Mount Cinnamon is the mid-range [Blue Horizons Garden Resort](https://www.grenadabluehorizons.com/en-us).
 We don't have a block rate here (yet) but the prices are reasonable without one.